The Road to Santiago

 Did I train?
 A bit, but I just assumed the first week would be a tough slog.
 It actually took nine days of throbbing legs and aching feet before my body got into the Camino rhythm.
 What I hadn’t realized was that my feet would be sore at the end of every day of our trip.
 When we live an urban life, our feet aren’t in shape to take pounding, climbing, sliding, and stumbling up – and down – mountains, through rocky stream beds, and on long stretches of stone or asphalt roads for six to eight hours a day, week after week, for two and a half months.

-Day after day we walked through golden wheat fields, between long rows of grapevines, or alongside thousands of yellow sunflowers visible as far as the eye could see.
+Day after day we walked, The Road to Santiago, through golden wheat fields, between long rows of grapevines, or alongside thousands of yellow sunflowers visible as far as the eye could see.
 Some paths lead us on misty wooded trails that had sunk below ground level, worn down by millions of feet over 1,000 years.

 In Granon, we experienced the typical best of the Camino.
 In this tiny village, Father Luis never turns anyone away.
 Although his church floor and attic has space for 35 pilgrims, many more turned up when we were there.
 Evan and I were part of the overflow and given mats then directed into the winter chapel.
 Father Luis and his helpers tripled the Sangria recipe and literally put more potatoes in the stew.
 Sixty-one of us crammed into the main room on chairs, benches, and upturned boxes for a delicious communal meal.
 That was one of many moments that helped me realize why people walk the Camino two, three, and more times.